Gloria Stroock

-Gloria Jane Stroock is an American actress.
-She is best known for her supporting role in the television series McMillan & Wife as Maggie, the secretary of lead character Stewart McMillan.
+Gloria Jane Stroock (July 10, 1924 – May 5, 2024) was an American actress.
+She had a supporting role in the television series McMillan & Wife as Maggie, the secretary of lead character Stewart McMillan.

 Early years

-Stroock is the daughter of James Stroock, president of Brooks Costume and Uniform Company, and his wife.
+Stroock was born in New York City on July 10, 1924, as the daughter of James Stroock, president of Brooks Costume and Uniform Company, and his wife.
 She was the elder sister of Geraldine Brooks.

 Career

 On television, Stroock portrayed Cornelia Otis Skinner in the CBS situation comedy The Girls (1950).
 She co-starred in "Person to Person", the November 7, 1950, episode of Armstrong Circle Theatre.

 Stroock had supporting roles in films including The Competition and The Day of the Locust as well as guest roles in television series such as Archie Bunker's Place, Baretta, Martin Kane, Private Eye, and Operation Petticoat.

 Stroock's roles on Broadway included Joan Massuber in Oh, Brother (1945), Meg in Little Women (1945), and Polly Dalton in Cayden (1949).
 She also appeared in Truckline Cafe (1946).